andrerpena/react-mde/readme.md

     // The ReactMde.ReactMdeTextArea component
     // The ReactMde.ReactMdePreview component

-Again, just take a look at ReactMde's [source code](https://github.com/andrerpena/react-mde/blob/master/src/ReactMde.tsx) and create your own with the layout you prefer.
+Again, just take a look at ReactMde's [source code](https://github.com/andrerpena/react-mde/blob/master/src/ReactMde.tsx).

 ## Migrating from 1.* to 2.*